 North Carolina State Law GS130-A-155.1 requires all college students to have a Certificate of Immunization.
 The student must provide the official immunization registry from the state.
 A physical examination is required of all student athletes.
-These required forms are available at brevard.edu and must be returned to Admissions prior to the first day of classes.
+The required forms are available at brevard.edu and must be submitted to Admissions prior to the first day of classes.
+In addition to the state-required immunizations, Brevard is requiring proof of a COVID-19 vaccination.